 Although a very obtainable goal, it sounds like a dream for some of us bloggers: “100,000 unique visitors”.
 Why should we study Neil’s blog?
 Because we all want more traffic and really want more targeted traffic.
 This is because traffic + conversions = sales.

 By treating Neil Patel’s blog as a case study we can learn exactly what he has done (and been doing) to reach such a high amount of traffic.
+His techniques can work with anyone or any business.
+Many agencies have adopted his tactics, and most of them can help your digital marketing or local SEO campaign.
+For example, Online Advantages Charlotte Seo can help those of you in North Carolina.
 I’ve interviewed him myself but have also gone through the work of listening to as many podcasts and videos about him.
 I will share it all in this post.

 Before we get into how Neil Patel reached 100,000 visitors, let’s get into his story and connect us to where he is today.